-Blog articles are written in Desk.
-A light, simple, application written by indie developer John Saddington.
+Blog articles are written in Highland 2.
+Developed by screenwriter John August, Highland 2 is a simpler, plain text alternative to Final Draft that creates scripts in the industry standard format through Markdown syntax with version 2 adding the capability to also write book manuscripts, articles, and scientific papers.
 Magazine interviews and articles are written in Ulysses.
 Why two different applications?
-Desk is better suited to writing single posts such as a blog.
-Its integration with WordPress makes writing drafts and sending a post to the Backstory backend quick and easy.
+Highland is better suited for writing single posts such as a blog article.
+Exporting in markdown plain text means drafts are automatically formatted properly when copied to WordPress.
 Ulysses is a robust writing system better suited for managing multi-page and multi-story projects such as a magazine.
 Its “sheets” system is an intuitive implementation of the “index card” methodology for editing and rearranging blocks of text (such as interview questions/answers).
-Both offer distraction-free writing in Markdown syntax.
+It also offers distraction-free writing in markdown syntax.

 Articles and clippings from the web as well as PDFs and/or digital text documents are organized and researched with Devonthink Pro.
 It provides annotation features as well as wiki-style linking to other articles, not to mention smart data analyzation which draws associations between documents you might not realize.